ossf/community/project-security-reviews/README.md

 ## How do I submit a review?

-***Note: Do not disclose "new" or "unknown" vulnerabilities to this project or to this repository.***
+***Note: Do not disclose "new" or "unknown" vulnerabilities in other projects to this project or to this repository.***

 1. Choose an open source component.
 2. Complete the form on the [QuickStart](https://ossf.github.io/security-reviews/quickstart.html) page (this will generate your review as a markdown file).